-Between New Orleans and Baton Rouge beautifully restored antebellum plantations along the Mississippi are filled with period antiques, evoking tales of Yankee gunboats and the ghosts of former residents.
-Industrial plants share the scenery now, and the man-made levee, constructed in the early 20th century in an attempt to keep the mighty Mississippi on a set course, obstructs the river views that
+Between New Orleans and Baton Rouge, beautifully restored antebellum plantations along the Mississippi are filled with period antiques, evoking tales of Yankee gunboats and the ghosts of former residents.
+Industrial plants share the scenery now, and the man-made levee, constructed in the early 20th century in an attempt to keep the mighty Mississippi on a set course, obstructs the river views that plantation residents once

 Between the Destrehan and San Francisco plantations you will drive through what amounts to a deep bow before the might of the Mississippi: the Bonnet Carré Spillway is a huge swath of land set aside specifically to receive the river's periodic overflow, thus protecting New Orleans, 30 miles downriver.

 The Great River Road is also called, variously, Route (or LA) 44 and 75 on the east bank of the river and Route (or LA) 18 on the west bank.
 "LA" and "Route" are interchangeable; we use "Route" throughout this chapter.
 Alternatives to the Great River Road are Interstate 10 and U.S. 61; both have signs marking exits for various plantations.
 All the plantations described are listed on the National Register of Historic Places, and some of them are B&Bs.
 Plantation touring can take anywhere from an hour to two days, depending upon how many houses you want to see—and how much talk of moonlight and magnolias you'd like to hear.